kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 }

 type Resource struct {
-    // Group is the API group the resource belongs to.
+    // Group is the API group the resource belongs to.  '*' is all groups.
     Group string
-    // Resource is the name of the resource.
+    // Resource is the name of the resource. '*' is all resoures.
     Resource string
 }